Debian 12 Is Now EOL —

 What stops

-The Debian Security Team — responsible for the official security.debian.org repository — stops issuing patches for Debian 12.
+The Debian Security Team — responsible for the official security.debian.org repository — stopped issuing patches for Debian 12 on July 11, 2026.
 This team responds to CVEs within days and covers the full package archive.
 It is the source of every security update prompt you see when running apt upgrade.

 What continues (LTS)